 Shared By: 1Eric Rhicard on Jan 23, 2012 · Updates

 Southern Arizona has a lot to offer most rock climbers.
 There are classic old school trad routes and super safe bolted climbs.
 Most of the climbing is lower angle to vertical face climbing.
 This is not to say that there isn't any steep stuff as a few crags have sections of steep to very steep (45 degrees) rock.
 There is some crack climbing but not many pure crack climbs.
 The majority of routes are between 5.8 and 5.12.
 For the 5.10 to 5.11 climber thousands of routes will keep you busy for a lifetime.
-There are only two 5.14s and 15 or so 5.13s on Mt.
-Lemmon at this time so super hard climbers usually move away.
+With development of limestone in the Whetstone and Mustang mountains, there are a lot more routes in the 5.13 to 5.14 range, including the hardest route in the US - Duality of Man - 5.15d (proposed grade)

-The approaches range from sixty seconds to three or more hours.
+Approaches range from sixty seconds to three or more hours.
 Most however, are between fifteen minutes and one hour.
 Elevations range from 2300 feet to 9100 feet.
 The ability to climb at various elevations make it possible to climb all year.
 On top of that the scenery is pretty spectacular with some of the prettiest sunsets you can watch.
-You can climb next to giant Saguaro Cactus or in the tall Ponderosa pines at the top of Mount Lemmon.
+You can climb next to giant Saguaro Cactus or in the tall ponderosa pines at the top of Mount Lemmon.

 Cochise Stronghold and the Catalina Mountains, more often referred to as Mt.
 Lemmon are where most of the climbing activity occurs.
+Having said that, the newly developed limestone at the Farmhouse in the Mustang Mountains is seeing a lot of traffic.
 The Stronghold has lots of old school sphincter puckering trad routes and a higher number of more heavily bolted lines that make for a less terrifying day.
 The climbs reach to the summits of majestic domes of granite that are highlighted by green and yellow lichen.
 Late afternoon sunsets lighting these walls will take your breath away.

 If you get away from these two areas and visit the less traveled areas you can easily eliminate contact with other climbers and still find some great climbing.